 In other words, your goal becomes your compass, not your buried treasure.
 The goal is your direction, not your destination.
 The goal is a mission that you are on, a path that you follow.
 Whatever comes from that path — whatever treasure you happen to find along this journey — well, that’s just fine.
 It is the commitment to walking the path that matters.”

-Using Clear’s metaphor, if your goal is what drives motivation, you’re leaving yourself open to lose course, lose hope, and ultimately never find the destination you seek.
+Using Clear’s metaphor, if your goal drives motivation, you’re leaving yourself open to lose course, lose hope, and ultimately never find the destination you seek.